KAI511/OCR/README.md

 # OCR

-This project is created using easy ocr librqary with python base.
+This project is created using easy OCR librqary with python base.

 The main advantage of this project is the gui interface, that opens a windows explorer window.